בזדון דברו הנביא לא תגור ממנו׃

 Let two or three prophets speak, while the others weigh what is said.
 And if something is revealed to a prophet who is sitting down, let the first one be silent.
 For you can all prophesy one by one, with the result that all will learn something and all will be encouraged.
 Also, the prophets' spirits are under the prophets' control; for God is not a God of unruliness but of shalom.
 As in all the congregations of God's people, (1Co 14:29-33 CJB)

-In other words, while Paul promoted the use of prophecy, he did not promote it a s a free-for-all "freedom of speech" type of thing.
+In other words, while Paul promoted the use of prophecy, he did not promote it as a free-for-all "freedom of speech" type of thing.
 A would-be prophet would need to have his prophecy weighed or vetted by the leadership of the congregation before being given approval.
+“Also, the prophets' spirits are under the prophets' control.”
+(1Co 14:32 CJB)

-False prophets within the congregation of Messiah is a sign of the approaching end.
+False prophets within the congregation of Messiah are a sign of the approaching end.
 Yeshua warned that,

 At that time many will be trapped into betraying and hating each other, many false prophets will appear and fool many people; and many people's love will grow cold because of increased distance from Torah.
 (Mat 24:10-12 CJB)